 The Meaning of Numbers: The Number 47

-The venerable King James Bible (KJV), commissioned by King James I of England, was published in 1611 A.D.
+The venerable King James translation (KJV), commissioned by King James I of England, was published in 1611 A.D.
 This English version of Scripture was created to correct perceived problems with previous translations.
 Although a total number of 54 scholars were initially approved to work on the project, only 47 of them actually took part in the work.
-The KJV Bible, even in the 21st century, remains one of the most popular versions of God's word!
+The KJV, even in the 21st century, remains one of the most popular versions of God's word!

 The Apostle Paul completed his first missionary journey, undertaken with fellow apostle and evangelist Barnabas, in the fall of 46 A.D.
 They then both reside in Syrian Antioch, serving the church, until the end of the year.
 They also stay in the city through 47 and 48, finally leaving it in the late summer of 49 A.D.

 Appearances of number forty-seven